ANIO-Official/task-management-app/README.md

 - Arrays
 - DOM Manipulation
 - Conditionals, and
-- Creating & Accessing a Local Storage
+- Creating & Accessing a Local Storage (Optional)

 The App should be **polished** *and* **functional**.
 Users should be able to: